apache/usergrid/docs/security-and-auth/securing-your-app.md

 ## Treat mobile clients as untrustworthy
 For mobile access, it is recommended that you connect as an application user with configured access control policies.
 Mobile applications are inherently untrusted because they can be easily examined and even decompiled.

 Any credentials stored in a mobile app should be considered secure only to the Application User level.
-This means that if you don’t want the user to be able to access or delete data in your API BaaS application, you need to make sure that you don’t enable that capability through roles or permissions.
+This means that if you don’t want the user to be able to access or delete data in your Usergrid application, you need to make sure that you don’t enable that capability through roles or permissions.
 Because most web applications talk to the database using some elevated level of permissions, such as root, it’s generally a good idea for mobile applications to connect with a more restricted set of permissions.
 For more information on restricting access through permission rules, see [Using Permissions](using-permissions.html).